Things to Do in Armenia in July

 What's happening during your visit

-98 days after Easter Sunday, Vardavar lands—mark July 12, 2026.
+98 days after Easter Sunday, Vardavar lands, mark July 12, 2026.
 The festival is older than Christianity itself: it honored Astghik, the Armenian goddess of water and love, and the Apostolic Church swallowed it centuries ago without ever quite taming it.
 One day only.
-Step outside and you're fair game—age, rank, dignity mean nothing.
+Step outside and you're fair game, age, rank, dignity mean nothing.
 Republic Square turns into a water park.
 Kids ambush strangers from rooftops and windows.
 The usual Armenian reserve vanishes, won't reappear until sunrise.
-Plant yourself beside the central fountains during the morning hours—energy peaks, crowds thicken.
+Plant yourself beside the central fountains during the morning hours, energy peaks, crowds thicken.
 Early evening it fades.
-Locals drift to courtyards for khorovats; the city reeks of wet stone and charcoal smoke.
-Waterproof your phone—sealed bag.
+Locals drift to courtyards for khorovats.
+The city reeks of wet stone and charcoal smoke.
+Waterproof your phone, sealed bag.
 Leave any camera you care about in the room.
 Wear clothes you're ready to trash.
 You will not stay dry.
 Partial participation does not exist.

 Since 2004, the Golden Apricot has dragged global and Armenian cinema to Yerevan each July for about a week.
 Screens light up at Moscow Cinema on Mashtots Avenue and pop-up outdoor spots citywide.
-The lineup leans hard into documentary and art-house— Caucasus and Central Asian work you won't catch anywhere else.
+The lineup leans hard into documentary and art-house, Caucasus and Central Asian work you won't catch anywhere else.
 After dark, the Cascade complex gardens turn into an open-air living room: locals haul in picnic spreads, debate shots and cuts between reels, and treat the festival like a seven-day house party where films just happen to be playing.
 Opening and closing nights pack the biggest punch; midweek, you can slip into screenings with zero advance planning.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid